larryhastings/big/README.md

     indent value of an empty line should matter; this is mostly just there to present a consistent interface to the user.)

-* API change for the `Delimiter` object used with `parse_delimiters`: instead of a `backslash=True` attribute, it now takes an `escape=c` attribute, where `c` is the escape character you want to use with that set of delimiters.
-All the predefined `Delimiter` values have been updated to match.

 * Minor but free speedup for several functions in `big.text`, most importantly